Ashishkapoor1469/techbo/README.md

 # CodeAxe 🪓

-> A modern community-driven code-sharing platform where developers can showcase their work, connect through profiles, and collaborate through posts.
+> A modern community-driven code-sharing and Sugguested frameworks/packages platform where developers can showcase their work, connect through profiles, and collaborate through posts.

 ## 🌐 Live Preview